Texas Hold 'Em Starting Hand Nicknames

 - American Airlines - AA

-- Anna Kournikova {"looks great but never wins" according to Vince Van Patton} - AK
+- Anna Kournikova {"looks great but never wins" according to Vince Van Patten} - AK

 - Ashtray - A3

-- Barbara Feldon {Agent 99 in "Get Smart" television show; I'm sure we'll be calling this an Anne Hathaway now also} - 99
+- Barbara Feldon {Agent 99 in "Get Smart" television show} - 99

 - Baskin Robbins {ice cream chain boasts 31 flavors} - A3